Down or Synthetic puffer jackets? How to Pick Best for You

 6. Durability and Lifespan

 Down puffer jackets often last longer.
 When properly cared for, high-quality down can last for years.
 Down holds its loft over time and provides consistent insulation.
-Synthetic coats may wear out faster, resulting in reduced insulating efficiency.
+Synthetic puffer jackets may wear out faster, resulting in reduced insulating efficiency.
 The fibers in synthetic fill degrade with time, lowering warmth.
-However, synthetic coats are still robust and can last several seasons with proper care.
+However, synthetic jackets are still robust and can last several seasons with proper care.

 7. Cost Comparison